Zoid1182/Zoid1182/README.md

 - 👋 Hi, I’m Damo.
-- 👀 I’m interested in AI.
+- 👀 I’m interested in robotics.
-- 🌱 I’m currently learning learning algorithms and other interests.
+- 🌱 I’m currently working as a auto-driving engineer.
+This page is to show my fool ideas.

 <!---